rajjeet/react-playbook/packages/typescript/README.md

 This file lets us add a configuration for the compiling of TypeScript code into JavaScript.

 ### Step 3: Configure Webpack
 Webpack needs to be configured to process TypeScript files.
-Here are the key changes:
+Here are the key changes to `webpack.config.js`:
 - add `ts-loader` and test for `ts` and `tsx` files
     ```
     ...